Oxford Communiqué Review 2026: Alexander Green Legit? (3-Year Test)

 Vanguard Real Estate Index VGSLX 5% +349.1%

 Those returns go back to April 2003 inception for most positions.
-Not all holdings have been in the portfolio since day one.
-Each shows returns from its own entry date within the portfolio.
 Set it up once, rebalance annually, ignore the noise.
 It’s boring.
 It works.
 The small-cap and total market funds are both up over 850% from their 2003 inception dates.
-That’s the actual data from my members area, not marketing copy.
+That’s actual data from my members area, not marketing copy.

 Note: Returns shown are Oxford Club’s published figures inside the member portal and may reflect their own calculation methodology.
 I’m sharing what they display, not independently verified numbers.